makuachteny/Higher_level_programming/python-if_else_loops_functions/README.md

-File 101-remove_char_at.py write a function that creates a copy of the string, removing the character at the position n (not the Python way, the “C array index”)
+File 102-magic_calculation.py write the Python function def magic_calculation(a, b, c): that does exactly the same as the following Python bytecode